CalPERS Releases Annual Reports Highlighting California Investments and Their Benefits

 Contact: Joe DeAnda, Information Officer

-SACRAMENTO, CA – The California Public Employees’ Retirement System (CalPERS) today released its annual CalPERS for California report, detailing the broad ancillary benefits the System’s investments generated in California for the 2012-13 Fiscal Year.
-Additionally, CalPERS released an updated version of the California Initiative report, highlighting a program that encourages investments in companies located in traditionally underserved California markets.
+SACRAMENTO, CA – The California Public Employees’ Retirement System (CalPERS) today released its annual CalPERS for California Report, detailing the broad ancillary benefits the System’s investments generated in California for the 2013-14 Fiscal Year.
+Additionally, CalPERS released an updated version of the California Initiative Report, highlighting a program that encourages investments in companies located in traditionally underserved California markets.

-Ancillary benefits of CalPERS investments described in these reports include the creation and support of jobs, infrastructure for communities and commerce, business expansion, and related economic activity.
+Ancillary benefits of CalPERS investments described in these reports include the creation and support of jobs, infrastructure for communities and commerce, and business expansion and related economic activity.

-“As the largest public pension fund in the U.S., it’s wonderful to have a significant investment in our home state,” said Henry Jones, CalPERS Investment Committee Chair.
-“Our members dedicate their careers to public service so it’s appropriate that we continue to contribute to their communities after they retire.”
+"These reports illustrate CalPERS' continuing commitment to invest in California," said Henry Jones, CalPERS Investment Committee Chair.
+"Our members dedicate their careers to public service so it's appropriate that we invest in their communities."

-Key findings in the CalPERS for California 2013 report include:
+Key findings in the CalPERS for California 2014 Report include:

-More than 1.2 million jobs are supported as a result of CalPERS investments in California.
+- More than 320,000 jobs are supported as a result of CalPERS' private asset class investments in California.

-Since the inception of the California Initiative in 2001, which used exclusively private equity funds, CalPERS has invested a total of more than $1 billion in 515 companies located primarily in California.
-These companies have provided California communities with quality jobs and benefit levels for health care and retirement that outpace statewide and national levels.
+Since the inception of the California Initiative in 2001, which used exclusively private equity funds, CalPERS has invested a total of more than $1 billion in 531 companies located primarily in California.
+These companies have provided California communities with quality jobs, and benefit levels for health care and retirement that outpace statewide and national levels.

-The California Initiative has invested in areas of the state that have historically not received institutional equity capital, with 47 percent of capital allocated to companies located in underserved markets.
-Overall, California Initiative companies have experienced 25 percent employment growth since the time of investment.
+The California Initiative has invested in areas of the state that have historically not received institutional equity capital, with 44 percent of capital allocated to companies located in underserved markets.